• Skip to primary navigation

 • 1 brown onion – roughly chopped

-• 2 tbsp fresh ginger – roughly chopped
+• 2 tablespoon fresh ginger – roughly chopped

 • 850 ml vegetable stock